ajaybhupathiraju/Pneumonia-detection-with-deep-learning/README.md

 ResNet50V2               |   0.97          |   0.62        |   0.06        |    5.03              |   20    |   optimizer = adam,learning_rate=0.0001 |
 Custom CNN VGG16         |   0.74          |   0.62        |   0.57        |    0.69              |   20    |   optimizer = adam,learning_rate=0.0001 |

+**Balanced datase**t : 60% vs 40% - **validation accuracy 91%**
+Due to data unbalance we notice most of our models are overfit ( custom VGG16).
+To avoid overfit problem we apply tunning on

+1. Balance data distribution
+2. Reduce the no of layers and no of nuerons
+3. Applied l2 regularizer
+4. Earily stoping feature

 ## Training the model
 [**ML model code**](Pneumonia_Detection.ipynb)